ibrahimtrg18/site/README.md

-# My Personal Website
+# Personal Website

-This project is source-available for you to use for creating personal website.
+This project is source-available for you to use for creating a personal website.

-Requirement, Need install [Node.js](https://nodejs.org/en) v18+ and [Yarn](https://yarnpkg.com/) v1.22+
+Requirement, Need install [Node.js](https://nodejs.org/en) v18+ and [NPM](https://www.npmjs.com/) v9+

 Stack Technology I used In this project: